 - 2X Bonvoy points for every $1 spent on all other purchases

-How to Book the Sir Francis Drake Hotel
+How to Book the Crowne Plaza New Orleans

-Kimpton was purchased by IHG a few years ago and its loyalty programs were eventually merged into IHG Rewards Club.
-Now, you can book Kimpton hotels with IHG points.
 IHG award nights are dynamically priced, so the redemption rate will depend on the cash price of the room.
-Some nights are as spookily low as just 27,500 points per night:
+Some nights are as spookily low as just 19,000 points per night:

 How to Earn IHG Rewards Points

-The IHG® Rewards Club Premier Credit Card has a top offer of 150,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
-That's an offer to die for!
+The IHG® Rewards Premier Credit Card has a top offer of 140,000 bonus points + 1 Free Night after spending $3,000 on purchases within the first three months of account opening That's an offer to die for!
 Complimentary IHG Platinum Elite status, a free Reward Night each anniversary, and a 4th night free on award stays are also available to cardholders.

 5. Walworth Castle Hotel, Darlington [Best Western]